ExtrieveTechnologies/ImageWizHelper/README.md

 C/C++ usage
 -------------
+1. **HandleWindowsApi** - *This function is used to initialize the DLL and validate the license.
+This function should be called once per thread by the application.
+If DLL is used in a multithreaded context each thread should maintain a different handle.*

 ```C/C++
 //C/C++
 HANDLE WINAPI Initialize (char *Logpath)
 ```
-This function is used to initialize the DLL and validate the license.
-This function should be called once per thread by the application.
-If DLL is used in a multithreaded context each thread should maintain a different handle.

-## Parameter Name
+Parameter Name

 1. **Logpath** - Pass a path with write acccess to the application.
 Debug logs are created in this path.
 This is optional parameter.
 Debugging is not required then this can be kept as null.